 1. Pay Bills Timely

 Anyone can experience a period in life in which bills get behind and it can hit your credit score hard.
 One way to start making a comeback is to simply pay all of your bills on time each month.
 That seems easier said than done at times.
 Try and stick with a realistic budget and trim down on expenses where you can.
 You can find a happy medium that allows you to pay your bills comfortably.
-There are online resources available at Street Capital, which may provide you with more information.

 2. Find a Co-Signer